aki-art/ONI-Mods/AkisExtraTwitchEvents/readme.md

 Liquids are invisible for 120 seconds.

 ## Coffee Break
 All dupes stop to have a nice hot coffee.
-The caffee grants the Caffeinated effect, giving +100% work speed bonus to all jobs.
+The coffee grants the Caffeinated effect, giving +100% work speed bonus to all jobs.

 ## Rad Dish
 Spawns a giant, edible Radish.
 The Radish will appear on an asteroid that has at least 1 duplicant on it, and has the least toal available calories.